Dulcken

 The Dulcken family were Flemish harpsichord makers of German origin.

 Joannes Daniel Dulcken (21 April 1706 – 11 April 1757) was born in Wingeshausen, the son of Georg Ludwig Dulcken (died Wingeshausen, before 1752).
-In 1736 he was in Maastricht, but by 1738 he had moved with his wife Susanna Maria Knopffell and their son to Antwerp where they became members of the Reformed church.
-He became an alderman in 1744, and lived in Hopland.
-He travelled to England in 1750 to sell two of his harpsichords.
+In 1736 he was in Maastricht, but by 1738 he had moved with his wife Susanna Maria Knopffell and their son to Antwerp where they became members of the clandestine Reformed church, of which he became an elder in 1744.
+His workshop was located at Hopland (a street).
+Legend has that he travelled to England in 1750 to sell two of his harpsichords.
 His will left all his harpsichord-making material to his son Joannes Dulcken; he died in Antwerp.
 He left a good reputation behind: Charles Burney claimed that, after the Ruckers family, 'the harpsichord-maker of the greatest eminence … was J. D. Dulcken'.

 He made single and double manual harpsichords, generally with a compass of five octaves (sometimes slightly less) and the common three registers; two 8' and one 4'.
 He decorated the soundboards with flowers and carved his initials into the rose.
 Dulcken's harpsichords are a development of Ruckers designs and have a larger range.
 His harpsichords have often served as models for modern reproductions by Martin Skowroneck and others.
 His surviving instruments are in collections around the world and all date from the mid-18th century.

 Johan Lodewijk [Louis] Dulcken I (1733 – after 1793) was born in Maastricht and was the eldest son of Joannes Daniel Dulcken, from whom he learnt harpsichord building.
 He went on to establish himself in Amsterdam in 1755, and is later mentioned as an organ builder there.
 He was by 1783 a piano builder in Paris, frenchifying his name to Louis Dulcken.
 His surviving instruments are a harpsichord and a number of pianos.